-The general meetings of the Company provide the best opportunity for communication between the Board and the shareholders of the Company (the "Shareholders").
+The general meetings of the Company provide the best opportunity for communication between the Board and the Shareholders.
 The Company complied with the required notice periods for general meetings under the applicable laws, rules and regulations.

-The Chairman of the Board and chairman of the Remuneration Committee, Nomination Committee and the Audit Committee or, in their absence, other members of the respective committees and, where applicable, the independent Board committee, were available to answer questions at the Shareholders' meetings.
+The Chairman of the Board and chairman of the Remuneration Committee, the Nomination Committee and the Audit Committee or, in their absence, other members of the respective committees and, where applicable, the independent Board committee, were available to answer questions at the Shareholders' meetings.